int-brain-lab/iblvideo/README.md

 ```bash
 alias litpose="CUDA_VERSION=11.8; export PATH=/usr/local/cuda-%CUDA_VERSION/bin:$PATH; export LD_LIBRARY_PATH=/usr/local/cuda-$CUDA_VERSION/lib64:/usr/local/cuda-$CUDA_VERSION/extras/CUPTI/lib64:$LD_LIBRARY_PATH; source ~/Documents/PYTHON/envs/litpose/bin/activate"
 ```
-After opening a new terminal you should be able to type `lpenv` and end up in an environment in which you can import lightning-pose like above.
+After opening a new terminal you should be able to type `litpose` and end up in an environment in which you can import lightning-pose like above.

 ### Clone and install iblvideo

-Make sure to be in the Documents/PYTHON folder and that the lpenv environment is activated
+Make sure to be in the Documents/PYTHON folder and that the litpose environment is activated
 ```bash
 cd ~/Documents/PYTHON
 litpose